Hubert H. Humphrey Metrodome: History

+Background

-By the early 1970s, the Minnesota Vikings were unhappy with Metropolitan Stadium's relatively small capacity for football.
-Before the completion of the AFL–NFL merger, the NFL had declared that stadiums with a capacity smaller than 50,000 were not adequate for their needs.
+By the early 1970s, the Minnesota Vikings were unhappy with Metropolitan Stadium's (the Met) relatively small capacity for football.
+Before the completion of the AFL–NFL merger, the NFL declared that stadiums with a capacity under 50,000 were not adequate.
 The Met never held more than 49,700 people for football, and could not be expanded.
-The biggest stadium in the area was the University of Minnesota's Memorial Stadium.
-However, the Vikings were not willing to be tenants in a college football stadium even on a temporary basis, and demanded a new venue.
+At the time, the biggest stadium in the area was the University of Minnesota's Memorial Stadium.
+However, the Vikings were unwilling to be tenants in a college football stadium even on a temporary basis, and demanded a new venue.
 Supporters of a dome also believed that the Minnesota Twins would benefit from a climate-controlled stadium to insulate the team from harsh Minnesota weather later in their season.
-This was with the backdrop of the Twin Cities' harsh winter climate, which provided the Vikings with an overwhelming home-field advantage late in their season and in the playoffs.
-However, the Met would have likely needed to be replaced in any event, as it was not well maintained.
+The Met would have likely needed to be replaced anyway, as it was not well maintained.
 Broken railings and seats could be seen in the upper deck by the 1970s; by its final season, they had become a distinct safety hazard.

 Construction success of other domed stadiums, particularly the Pontiac Silverdome near Detroit, paved the way for voters to approve funding for a new stadium.
-Downtown Minneapolis was beginning a revitalization program, and the return of professional sports from suburban Bloomington was seen as a major success story.
-A professional team hadn't been based in downtown Minneapolis since the Minneapolis Lakers left for Los Angeles in 1960.
+Downtown Minneapolis was beginning a revitalization program, and the return of professional sports from suburban Bloomington was seen as a major success story; a professional team had not been based in downtown Minneapolis since the Minneapolis Lakers left for Los Angeles in 1960.

+Construction

 Construction on the Metrodome began on December 20, 1979, and was funded by a limited hotel-motel and liquor tax, local business donations, and payments established within a special tax district near the stadium site.
 Uncovering the Dome by Amy Klobuchar (now a U.S. Senator) describes the 10-year effort to build the venue.
 The stadium was named in memory of former mayor of Minneapolis, U.S. Senator, and U.S. Vice President Hubert Humphrey, who died in 1978.
 The building's construction was designed by Bangladeshi-American architect Fazlur Rahman Khan, of Skidmore, Owings & Merrill.

 The Metrodome itself cost $68 million to build—significantly under budget—totaling around $124 million with infrastructure and other costs associated with the project added.
 It was a somewhat utilitarian facility, though not quite as spartan as Metropolitan Stadium.
 One stadium official once said that all the Metrodome was designed to do was "get fans in, let 'em see a game, and let 'em go home."